A Look At The Important Fixtures Of The FA Cup 2023-24 And Their Schedules

 The third round of the FA Cup 2023-24 saw some brilliant performances as several teams made their way to the next round.
 As was expected, Manchester City, Chelsea, Tottenham and Newcastle United all progressed to the fourth round and are vying for a chance to lift the cup in Wembley in May.

 Liverpool, too, progressed to the next round as they defeated Arsenal, the most successful team in the history of the competition (14 titles), by a margin of 2-0.
-Manchester United, yet another English club football giant, is expected to progress to the next round as they take on Wigan Athletic on Tuesday, 9 January (the match starts at 3:15 AM BKT).
+Manchester United, yet another English club football giant, is expected to progress to the next round as they take on Wigan Athletic on Tuesday, 9 January (the match starts at 1:45 AM IST).

 The fixtures for the fourth round of the FA Cup 2023-24 will be decided by the draw that is slated to take place on 8 January.
 All the fourth-round matches will take place on Saturday, 27 January.